edatkinson/windowgpt/README.md

 Now if this doesn't work, you will have to supply the key to windowgpt using the --key flag.

+## Bugs

+If there is an error with Open AI versions, use the following command to revert to the older version:

+`pip install openai==0.28`

 ## Example

 windowgpt --p <"prompt"> --s <"save"> --key <"API_KEY">